Create an Irresistible Incentive That Grows Your Community

 The job of a great lead magnet is to say:

 "Hey, I see where you’re at.
-Here’s a quick win to help you move forward, no strings, no fluff."
+Here’s a quick win to help you move forward, no information overload, no fluff."

 Consider your lead magnet as a sample of the outcomes you offer.
 Something so useful, your audience thinks: "If this is what they’re giving away for free, I can only imagine how good the paid stuff is."
 And that’s how you add value, start a relationship, and position yourself as a possible solution and problem solver, all at once.